EPA - Handcuffs

 Literal Translation: You are a slave to him whose handcuffs you wear.
 He is the one you serve

-Background: The institution of slavery existed in Asante, and the involuntary human servitude, was practiced across the length and breath of Ghana.
-Many Asante societies recognized slaves merely as property, but others saw them as dependants who eventually might be integrated into the families of slave owners.
-Still other societies allowed slaves to attain positions of military or administrative power.
+Background: The institution of slavery existed in Asante, and the involuntary human servitude, was practiced across the length and breadth of Ghana.
+Many Asante societies recognized slaves merely as property, but others saw them as dependents who eventually might be integrated into the families of slave owners.
+Still, other societies allowed slaves to attain positions of military or administrative power.
 Most often, both slave owners and slaves were of different ethnic groups.

 Extract from Cultural Symbolism in Asante Traditional Textiles by ABRAHAM EKOW ASMAH

 • Complimentary ground shipping within 2 to 7 business days